OccamNets: Mitigating Dataset Bias by Favoring Simpler Hypotheses: Appendix

 \textbf{Group DRO (gDRO).} Again, we search for the group adjustment hyperparameter, i.e., $\gamma \in \{0.5,1,2,3\}$.
 Group weight step size, which is used to control the group-wise loss weights is selected by searching from these values: $\{0.1, 0.01, 10^{-3}, 10^{-4}\}$.

 \textbf{Predictive Group Invariance (PGI).} The search range for the invariance penalty loss, i.e., the KLD loss between different groups from the same class is: \{1, 10, 50, 100, 500, 1000\}.

+\textbf{OccamNets.} For OccamNets, we recommend tuning the accuracy threshold of the first exit: ($\tau_{acc,0}$) on a validation set, but fixing rest of the hyperparameters, based on the following observations:

+\begin{itemize} \item \textit{Bias Amplification Factor ($\gamma_0$) and Weight offset ($\epsilon$):} We tuned $\gamma_0$ and $\epsilon$ on COCO-on-Places, but fixed the values for rest of the datasets.
+We observe that $\gamma_0 \ge 3$ ensures sufficient bias amplification, so recommend using $\gamma_0 = 3$.
+Furthermore, $\epsilon=0.1$ ensures non-zero losses in all the datasets, so we recommend using this default value.

-\textbf{OccamNets.} We fix the CAM suppression loss weight $\lambda_{CS}$ to 0.1 and bias-amplification factor $\gamma_0$ to 3.
-We use arithmetic progression for the mean-per-class accuracy thresholds $\tau_{acc}$, with the difference $\Delta \tau_{acc}$, set to 0.1, i.e., the threshold is increased by $0.1$ every subsequent exit.
+\item \textit{Accuracy Thresholds ($\tau_{acc}$):} We use arithmetic progression for the mean-per-class accuracy thresholds $\tau_{acc}$, with the difference $\Delta \tau_{acc,j}$, set to 0.1, i.e., the threshold is increased by $0.1$ every subsequent exit.
 We search for the initial training threshold $\tau_{acc,0} \in \{0.1, 0.3, 0.5\}$.
+BMNIST and COCO were relatively insensitive to $\tau_{acc,0}$, with absolute differences of only: 1-2\% in accuracy and 1-4\% in exit\%.
+For BAR and ImageNet, we decreased $\tau_{acc,0}$ to $0.1$ since higher values increase exit\% of $E_1$, which decreases the overall accuracy.
+So, we recommend tuning $\tau_{acc,0}$.